erashish41/react-vite-practice/01_react_vite/src/source.md

 8.CSS styling
-- inline css style are specified using JS object { }.
+- a. inline css style are specified using JS object { }.
 -    <h2 style={{margin: "1.2rem 0"}}>Original Title: {title}</h2>

-- inline css can't use directly in JSX to avoid this we have to define outside of render method
+- b. inline css can't use directly in JSX to avoid this we have to define outside of render method
 -    const btn_style = {
       padding: "1.2rem 2.4rem",
       border: "none",
       fontSize: "1.6rem",
       backgroundColor: "var( --bnt-hover-bg-color)",
       color: "var(--bg-color)",
 }

-- property name are writen in camelCase. const style = {
+- c. property name are writen in camelCase. const style = {
     backgroundColor : 'blue',
     fontSize : '20px',
 }

-- for numerial value we have to use as string property
+- d. for numerial value we have to use as string property
 -    and it take direct value as zIndex const style = {
         padding: '10px',
         zIndex: 1,
 }

+e.
+Conditional styling for Dynamic UI
+-  we can se Ternary Operator to add conditional stylings to our CSS
+- make seperate method to render it, name as ratingClass
+    <h3>Rating: <span  className = {`rating ${ratingClass}`} >{rating}</span></h3>